sepehr-gh/stewie/README.md

 **Attention**
-be aware of debug mode/debugging in all files. each one are doing individual job.
+be aware of debug mode/debugging in all config files. each one are doing individual job.